raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

 const firstPairWithinTolerance = first(pairsWithinTolerance);
 ```

 The core logic is: `first(filterWith(...))`.
 What does it mean?
-"Take the first element of all the elements tat pass the filter."
+"Take the first element of all the elements that pass the filter."
 We can make that a function:

 ```javascript
 function firstWhen (filterFn, iterable) {